ReadTarot.com

 Tarot readings involve "layouts" or "spreads," namely the placement of Tarot cards on a table in a pattern.
 In most readings, the position of each card within the layout's pattern has meaning.

-The most common layout is the Celtic Cross (covered below), a 10-card spread.
+The most common layout is the Celtic Cross (covered below), a 10-card spread, but there are many Tarot spread patterns based on months of the year, all matters past-present-future, vocation vs. romance vs. financies, and countless others.
+Most books on Tarot explain several possible layouts, and some books are dedicated entirely to layouts.
 In addition to structured layouts like the Celtic Cross, layouts can also be invented by a reader.
 If a reader concentrates on the layout used while shuffling the deck and selecting cards, the layout should work whether it comes from tradition or invention.
-However, some claim that the number of people using and meditating on common layouts like the Celtic Cross give those particular layouts more power than layouts used less often.
+However, some claim that the number of people using and meditating on common layouts like the Celtic Cross give those particular layouts more power or clarity than layouts used less frequently.

-There are many recommendations from various sources on how to perform good layouts.
+There are many recommendations from many experienced readers on how to perform good layouts.
 Some claim that readings should always be done on a wooden table because wood reflects vibrational energy well.
 A quiet room is preferred to a noisy locale, meditation is recommended prior to each reading, cards should be kept in a bag or wooden box with citrine and other crystals to keep their energy clean, and so on.
 While each reader should try techniques and evaluate how well they work, Tarot can be read almost anywhere, with remarkably good results.
-In my experience, the most important skill for a good reading is the concentration of the reader.
+I've closed my laptop at times and read on the lid, with impressive results.
+In my experience, the most important skill for a good reading is the concentration of the reader on the intuition received.

 The "reader" is the person performing the reading, while the "seeker" or "querent" is the person receiving the reading.
 A "reading" is both the layout of cards and interpretation of their meanings with any insight or intuition added as an additional layer to those meanings.
 As the deck is shuffled, a good reader will concentrate on the question the querent has posed.
 For privacy, if a querent doesn't want to verbalize the question, the reader can simply concentrate on answering the querent's question while the querent concentrates on the question.
 Sometimes the cards don't answer the question posed, but rather show something the querent needs to know, perhaps what the "spirit guides" feel ist best.
 For general readings (readings without a question in particular), the reader simply concentrates on the best reading for the seeker, what the querent needs to know at the time of the reading.